DataMa-Solutions/docs/core_app/new/prep/interface/extract_analysis.md

 ## <b>Static URL</b>

-This extraction allows to create URL accessible to every user without login to DataMa.
+This extraction allows to create URL accessible to every user without login to Datama.

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/prep/interface/images/export_URLCreateNew.jpg"/></center>

-Activate <i>Public URL</i> to make the URL accessible to user without login to the DataMa account, when deactivated user will need to be logged-in.
+Activate <i>Public URL</i> to make the URL accessible to user without login to the Datama account, when deactivated user will need to be logged-in.

 - Arrange your extraction depending on your needs :
     - **Slides**: Each slide is coming with title + graph + comment (except alert wich is just a message). <i>Bridge</i> is representing the detail on the step with the main variation.